uofu-emb/rtos/labs/0.environment/README.md

 # Building a project

 ## Tasks
+1. Create a new git branch.
+You can call it whatever you like, but it is useful to use a descriptive name for what is being developed in the branch.`git checkout -b compilation-demo`
 1. Copy in the example blink code to your `main.c` file.
 We will explore this code in the next lab.
 For now, we just need something to compile. https://github.com/platformio/platform-ststm32/blob/master/examples/zephyr-blink/src/main.c ** TODO make a new copy this locally with tests **
 1. Build project with `pio run`.
 The run subcommand is used to execute different __targets__.
 The default target compiles your project.